rh-ai-quickstart/Evaluate-agents-with-gaussia-evalhub/README.md

 # Evaluate your fleet of autonomous retail agents

-Evaluate autonomous retail agent conversations with repeatable benchmarks, EvalHub orchestration, and MLflow run history before they go into production.
+Evaluate retail chatbot conversations with repeatable benchmarks, orchestration, and run history before they go into production with Guassia from Alquimia&reg;.

 ## Table of contents